nuttlabs/the-streamline/ulysses/The Streamline/ChatGPT can see hear speak browse and generate stunning photos.md

-**Ahoy.** I’m back with another dose of AI news you need to know—and it’s a hearty one, chock-full of major updates to top apps.
-Once you’re up to speed, you’ll enjoy this nascent version of our _[Best-of-the-Best Apps in AI, Automation and Productivity](https://apps.thestreamline.ai/)_.
+**Ahoy.** I’m back with another round of AI news you can't miss.
+This one's chock-full of major updates to top tools.
+Once you’re up to speed, dive into the early version of my highly requested _[Best-of-the-Best Apps for AI, Automation and Productivity](https://apps.thestreamline.ai/)_.
+Stay tuned for new filters, tutorials and new apps.
+And as always, say thanks with a share. 🦾

 ### ChatGPT is back to browsing.
-- The leading AI chatbot can once again reference live information via the Browse with Bing feature.
+- The leading AI chatbot can once again reference the live web via its Browse with Bing feature.
 - The feature had been revoked due to its rampant use as a payment gateway workaround.
 - ChatGPT Plus subscribers can [enable it now](https://www.thestreamline.ai/insight/chatgpt-game-changer-browse-the-web-on-ios).
 OpenAI says it’s coming to users on the free tier.